 Pass the time playing this classic game; its simplicity and adaptability make it appeal to almost any group.
 One player thinks of a person, place, or thing that all the players know.
 The remaining players ask questions to discover what the first player is thinking.
 The beginning player must answer all questions with yes or no. For example: “Does she have blonde hair?” or “Is it bigger than a toaster?”
 Players have 20 questions to guess correctly or the first player successfully stumps them.
-Read the full rules
+Check out the electronic version here.

 Two truths and one lie